General Information

 English skills are emphasized, but not taught exclusively, in most of the Culture and Society (CAS) courses and EPICS as well as in option courses in junior and senior years.
 Students are required to write reports, make oral presentations, and generally demonstrate their facility in the English language while enrolled in their courses.

 The Writing Center is available to assist students with their writing.
-For additional information, contact Allyce Horan, Director of the Writing Center at 303-384-2265.
+For additional information, contact Allyce Horan, director of the Writing Center at 303-384-2265.

 Summer Sessions